 The Fund's market risk is managed on a monthly basis by the Management Company in accordance with the policies and procedures in place and through diversification of the investment portfolio.
 The Fund's market positions are monitored on a quarterly basis by the Board of Directors.

 The following table demonstrates market risk (value at risk - "VaR") as of 31 December 2024 as well as average VaR, minimum and maximum VaR.
-As the Fund was operational for part of the year ended 31 December 2024, the comparative information below relates to the year 2023.
+The method is 1-Year Historic weekly NAV price returns with confidence level 99%.